Fedrosauro/Quoridor/README.md

 - move his meeple to an adjacent square in any direction (forward, backward, left, right)
 - place a wall

-Note that when a player has no more walls, he cannot use them anymore.
+Note that when a player has no spare walls, only the movement is allowed

 ## Features